-When reviewing a contract, certain language or clauses within the contract are likely to seem peculiar to a layperson.
-The purpose of this article is to help explain the purpose and effect of certain language commonly found in contracts.
+When reviewing a contract, certain language or clauses within the contract are likely to seem peculiar to a non-lawyer.
+The purpose of this article is to help explain the purpose and effect language and provisions frequently included in contracts.

 This Agreement and the exhibits attached hereto contain the entire agreement of the parties with respect to the subject matter of this Agreement, and supersede all prior negotiations, agreements and understandings with respect thereto.
 This Agreement may only be amended by a written document duly executed by all parties.

-A party entering into a contract which includes this type of language should make sure that all promises and agreements are actually included in the written contract, as otherwise it may be impossible to enforce those unwritten promises.
+A party entering into a contract that includes this type of language should make sure that all promises and agreements are actually included in the written contract, as otherwise it will likely be impossible to enforce those unwritten promises.
 Where amendment of the contract must be in writing, a party seeking an amendment should make sure that the required amendment or change order is created, and that it is signed and dated by the parties.

 Contracts will often contain language expressing that they are to be interpreted under the laws of a particular state or jurisdiction, and that any litigation will occur within a specified court system: